OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for February 9th call

 - Work with [data types](../excel/excel-data-types-overview.md) in the Excel API.
-- Update on the Word APIs
+- Update on the Word APIs.

 ## Previous calls